 Common problems with self-employed mortgages

 The most common problem for a self-employed person applying for a mortgage is only having one year of accounts.
-Most lenders require two or three years.
+Many lenders require two or three years.
 A big increase in your income can also prove problematic.
 Lenders will often average out the last two or three years.
-However, we have access to a wide range of lenders so if you only have one years accounts or have seen a big increase in the latest years we have a lender to help.
+However, we have access to the full range of lenders so if you only have one year’s accounts or have seen a big increase in the latest years we have a lender to help.

 Back to top

 As self-employed couple Steve and Karen discovered, the secret to getting a mortgage is simply to speak to a broker who specialises in mortgages for the self-employed and contractors – this is exactly what we do!